merzlab/QUICK-docs/docs/source/features-limitations.rst

 • Supports only closed shell systems
 • Supports energy/gradient calculations with basis functions up to d
 • Supports only cartesian basis functions (no spherical harmonics)
+• Effective core potentials (ECPs) are not supported
 • DFT calculations are performed exclusively using SG1 grid system

 *Last updated by Madu Manathunga on 03/18/2021.*